 - Why did Boudicca stand up to the Romans?

-During the third block of History pupils study the Anglo-Saxons as a topic area and focus on the following key enquiry questions
+During the third block of History pupils continue to study The Romans and focus on how successful the Romans were